tlevine/www.thomaslevine.com/content/!/middle-names/index.md

 The death file provides a lot more data than I've shown you here, so check with me in a couple months to see what else I come up with.

+[^birth]: The "birth year" might actually be year of Social Security
+    registration; I haven't yet figured out which one it is.